Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 ```

 -BaseResponse<List<Node >>
-  -int: Code result identification, 1 is success, 0 is failure
+  - int: Code result identification, 1 is success, 0 is failure
-  -List<Node>: Data nodeList object data
+  - List<Node>: Data nodeList object data
-  -String: ErrMsg error message, exists on failure
+  - String: ErrMsg error message, exists on failure

 - **Node**: object that saves the information of a single current consensus cycle verification node

-  -String: BenefitAddress is used to accept the block reward and pledged reward income account
+  - String: BenefitAddress is used to accept the block reward and pledged reward income account

-  -String: The description of the Details node(the length is limited, indicating the description of the node)
+  - String: The description of the Details node(the length is limited, indicating the description of the node)

-  -String: NodeId The node Id of the pledge(also called the candidate's node Id)
+  - String: NodeId The node Id of the pledge(also called the candidate's node Id)

-  -String: NodeName The name of the node being pledged(the length is limited, indicating the name of the node)
+  - String: NodeName The name of the node being pledged(the length is limited, indicating the name of the node)

-  -BigInteger: ProgramVersion The real version number of the PlatON process of the pledged node(the interface for obtaining the version number is provided by the governance)
+  - BigInteger: ProgramVersion The real version number of the PlatON process of the pledged node(the interface for obtaining the version number is provided by the governance)

-  -BigInteger: Released von who initiated a free amount locked period pledged account
+  - BigInteger: Released von who initiated a free amount locked period pledged account

-  -BigInteger: ReleasedHes initiated the free amount of the hesitation period of the pledged account
+  - BigInteger: ReleasedHes initiated the free amount of the hesitation period of the pledged account

-  -BigInteger: RestrictingPlan initiates the lock-up period of the locked account amount of the pledged account.
+  - BigInteger: RestrictingPlan initiates the lock-up period of the locked account amount of the pledged account.

-  -BigInteger: RestrictingPlanHes initiated the hedging period of the locked amount of the pledged account
+  - BigInteger: RestrictingPlanHes initiated the hedging period of the locked amount of the pledged account

-  -BigInteger: Shares the current candidate's total pledge plus the number of entrusted vons
+  - BigInteger: Shares the current candidate's total pledge plus the number of entrusted vons

-  -String: StakingAddress The account used when initiating the pledge(when the pledge is cancelled, von will be returned to the account or the account's lock information)
+  - String: StakingAddress The account used when initiating the pledge(when the pledge is cancelled, von will be returned to the account or the account's lock information)

-  -BigInteger: block height when StakingBlockNum initiated pledge
+  - BigInteger: block height when StakingBlockNum initiated pledge

-  -BigInteger: StakingEpoch's current settlement cycle when the pledge amount is changed
+  - BigInteger: StakingEpoch's current settlement cycle when the pledge amount is changed

-  -BigInteger: StakingTxIndex transaction index when pledge is initiated
+  - BigInteger: StakingTxIndex transaction index when pledge is initiated

-  -BigInteger: Status of the status candidate, 0: node is available, 1: node is unavailable, 2: node block rate is low but the removal condition is not met, 4: The node's von is less than the minimum pledge threshold(only the penultimate bit is 1),8: The node is reported with double sign, 16: The node's block generation rate is low and the removal condition is reached(the penultimate bit is 1); 32: The node actively initiates the cancellation
+  - BigInteger: Status of the status candidate, 0: node is available, 1: node is unavailable, 2: node block rate is low but the removal condition is not met, 4: The node's von is less than the minimum pledge threshold(only the penultimate bit is 1),8: The node is reported with double sign, 16: The node's block generation rate is low and the removal condition is reached(the penultimate bit is 1); 32: The node actively initiates the cancellation

-  -BigInteger: ValidatorTerm
+  - BigInteger: ValidatorTerm

-  -String: The third-party homepage of the Website node(the length of the node is the homepage of the node)
+  - String: The third-party homepage of the Website node(the length of the node is the homepage of the node)

 - **Java SDK contract use**